cybermagnolia/cybermagnolia.com/content/blog/lenka-segura-interview.md

 Some time after that I learned about the [Pyladies presential course](https://pyladies.cz/brno/) in Brno.
 The teacher there was awesome and really dedicated.
 He provided lots of valuable knowledge in a very digestible way for newbies.
 I think that this good first experience was very important for somebody who just started experimenting with a new field.

 Why Python?
 Well, I didn’t know about any C-ladies, Goladies or other ladies (though there are Czechitas and Rails girls now).
-Also, the Django framework is python-based, so I just continued with the same language.
+Also, the Django framework is Python-based, so I just continued with the same language.
 I trusted the general opinion that Python is a good language to start hello worlding with.
 It sure was nicer than R. There is a wealth of materials and there’s tons of examples of people building all sorts of crazy and niche things in it as well, so when you try to find how on earth to do X in Python, it is very rare to draw a blank.

 **Three years passed between the online course and your Outreachy internship in 2018.
 What did you do over those three years?
 Did you continue with self-learning or any other form of education in IT?**